-The dedicated shellfish samples available for this shellfish area were found to be non-compliant with shellfish guideline values for faecal coliforms in biota outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area were found to be non-compliant with the shellfish guideline value for faecal coliforms in biota outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme do not indicate any water quality issues in the vicinity of this shellfish area.
-However, this status classification was extrapolated from similar water body types.
+The results of the WFD monitoring programme do not indicate any water quality issues within the area or in the waters discharging in the vicinity of this shellfish area.
+However, most of these status classifications do not reflect the results from these water bodies, as they were extrapolated from a similar water body type.

-The shellfish flesh classification indicates faecal contamination in this shellfish area.
+The shellfish flesh classification indicates faecal contamination in the shellfish area.